A topic from the subject of Nomenclature in Chemistry.

 Basic Concepts

-The basic concepts of chemical nomenclature include the following:
+The basic concepts of chemical nomenclature include:

 • Elements: Elements are the basic building blocks of matter.
 They are represented by one or two letters, such as H for hydrogen and O for oxygen.